engrit-illinois/Audit-MisconfiguredGpos/README.md

 Optional string.
 The domain to limit the GPO search to.
 Default is `ad.uillinois.edu`.
+If your domain is different, then change this default at the top of `Audit-MisconfiguredGpos.psm1` and then re-import the module, so you don't have to specify this parameter every time.

 ### -DisplayNameFilter \<string\>
 Optional string.
 The wildcard query used to filter GPOs by their `DisplayName` property.
 Default is `ENGR*`.
+If your GPOs use a different common name convention, then change this default at the top of `Audit-MisconfiguredGpos.psm1` and then reimport the module, so you don't have to specify this parameter every time.

 ### -OUDN \<string\>
 Optional string.
 The DistniguishedName of the OU to look for GPO links in.
 Default is `OU=Engineering,OU=Urbana,DC=ad,DC=uillinois,DC=edu`.
+If your usual OU is different, then change this default at the top of `Audit-MisconfiguredGpos.psm1` and then reimport the module, so you don't have to specify this parameter every time.

 ### -GetFullReports
 Optional switch.